ShayJordan/shay.github.io/_publications/2025-05-25-ksw-technique-tester.md

 [Use the resource here](/ksw-technique-tester/).

 The project will evolve over time, as I plan to introduce new features based on my own reflections as well as the feedback of other Kuk Sool practitioners using the resource.
-At the time of sharing the first public version of the resource, it had the following features:
+At the time of sharing the first public version of the resource on 23 May 2025, it had the following features:

 * **Rank-Based Set Selection**
 Quickly select all relevant technique sets based on belt rank (e.g. White Belt, Red Belt, etc.), including inherited sets from previous ranks.